-We have reimagined Verdi’s opera, originally designed for a large romantic orchestra and huge chorus, as an intimate love story.
-There is a chorus, and dancers, and an orchestra, but we get to the bare bones of this remarkable tale.
+We reimagine Verdi’s opera, originally designed for a large romantic orchestra and huge chorus, as an intimate love story.
+There is a chorus, and dancers, and an orchestra - none other than the Royal Scottish National Orchestra, led by Jacqueline Shave - but we want to get to the bare bones of this remarkable tale.
 Developing the relationship between singer and camera that we discovered on The Turn of the Screw, we draw the audience into the heart of the piece.
 Exploring its emotional canvas in this way we still honour the wonderful, heightened, theatrical world in which Violetta and Alfredo and Germont play out their drama.

 The Turn of the Screw was not shot in an Edwardian country house but we created a world of ghosts, Suffolk reed beds and decaying English schoolrooms.
-So, this is not naturalism; our La Traviata is not exactly set in 19th century Paris: we shot it in a wonderful location in the English countryside but it could be anywhere.
+So, this is not naturalism, our La Traviata is not exactly set in 19th century Paris: we shot this film in the English countryside and in the beautiful, dilapidated splendour of the Grange in Hampshire.

-Tom Piper designed our set and Rosalind Ebbutt our costumes.
-Richard Hetherington is our conductor and we were joined by choreographers Etta Murfitt and Anjali Mehra.
+Tom Piper has again designed our set and Rosalind Ebbutt our costumes.
+Richard Hetherington is conducting and we were joined by Etta Murfitt and Anjali Mehra as choreographers.
 We direct and produce.

 Susana Gaspar |